NoamLeabo/FaceBar_BloomFilter_Server/README.md

 Then we decided how to divide the project between all the teammates.
 After that everyone wrote his own tasks in the Jira and we checked that all tasks were covered.
 We started working on the project and everyone updated his tasks and what he was currently working on.
-Every crucial step was written in the Jira so everyone could now where we are standing and what needs to be done.
+Every crucial step was written in the Jira so everyone could know where we are standing and what needs to be done.

 TDD: